 purchased.
 I have since heard that plan is no longer in the works either.

 The good news is that, although hard to find, there are literally

 thousands of these models out and about around the country.

-interesting feature to condsider is that no two are alike, and each and every one of
+interesting feature to consider is that no two are alike, and each and every one of

 them is a unique creation.
 Some are intricate, some are very simple,

-but all display the sense of the American spirit and ethic, making for one
+but all display the sense of the American spirit and ethic, thus making for one

 of the greatest of all collectibles available to the American collector